toffeegryphon/ScoreReader2.0/README.md

 An application to flip the page automatically, every so often to keep the music flowing.

+## Users
+1. Scroll SeekBar to adjust height of each line (segment).
+2. Scroll and bookmark lines.
+3. Click done.

 ## Potential Development
 - Some sort of OCR to determine each bar/line
 - Get the tempo of the music and flip accordingly (based on number of